oktadev/okta-smartfhir-demo/README.md

 # okta-smartfhir-demo
 This repository contains all of the components necessary to provide a SMART-launch compatible authorization platform leveraging Okta as the core identity authentication and authorization service.

-Experimental support for SMART-launch v2 is available at https://github.com/dancinnamon-okta/okta-smartfhirv2-demo which will shortly merge into this repository.

 For full documentation on this reference Okta-SMART implementation, please refer to the dedicated repository here: https://github.com/oktadev/okta-smartfhir-docs